 “Our goal with this fundraiser is not only to create SUDEP awareness, but also to raise the funds that will continue to allow us to educate clients so that we can help lower their risk.”

 Epilepsy Simcoe County (ESC) was established in 1978 as a volunteer organization to assist the people of Simcoe County with education, support, awareness and advocacy.
 They are located in downtown Barrie and serve their member base in the Greater Simcoe County area.
 ESC provides people living with epilepsy education, understanding and support to get help they may need in a caring and understanding environment.

-Epilepsy is a common disorder with over 300,000 Canadians affected and over 50 million people world wide.
-It is estimated 1 in 100 people in Simcoe County live with this disease.
+Epilepsy is a common disorder with over 300,000 Canadians affected and over 50 million people worldwide.
+It is estimated one in 100 people in Simcoe County live with this disease.